-- · Offering an immediate opportunity to discuss the experience with their teacher or a member of staff of their choice - · Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. - · Reassuring the pupil and providing continuous support - · Restoring self-esteem and confidence - · Working with the wider community and local/national organisations to provide further or specialist advice and guidance
+- · Offering an immediate opportunity to discuss the experience with their teacher or a member of staff of their choice - · Being advised to keep a record of the bullying as evidence and discuss how to respond to concerns and build resilience as appropriate. - · Reassuring the pupil and providing continuous support, for example, ELSA, friendship intervention, fear ladder. - · Restoring self-esteem and confidence - .
+Staff to monitor the class daily mental health register. - · Working with the wider community and local/national organisations to provide further or specialist advice and guidance